AdobeDocs/experience-manager-65.en/help/forms/developing/creating-document-output-streams.md

    >[!NOTE]
    >
-   >When generating a PDF document by invoking the `generatePDFOutput` method, be aware that you cannot merge data with an XFA PDF form that is signed or certified.
+   >When generating a PDF document by invoking the `generatePDFOutput` method, you cannot merge data with an XFA PDF form that is signed or certified.
 (See [Digitally Signing and Certifying Documents](/help/forms/developing/digitally-signing-certifying-documents.md#digitally-signing-and-certifying-documents)*.)*

    >[!NOTE]
    >